 Social dialogue and living wages bring about innovation in the sugar sector

-CNV Internationaal is activily engaging in improving labour conditions of workers at the beginning of the cane sugar supply chain.
-Therefore we became a member of the Bonsucro Production Standard has mainly focused on environmental and economic sustainability.
+CNV Internationaal is activily engaging in improving labour conditions of workers at the beginning of the cane sugar supply chain with a focus on social dialogue and living wage.

 European investors support living wage

 European trade union organisations and investors expect the updated standard to provide a roadmap towards a living wage, to help close the actual gap.

 These groups are seeking greater social sustainability and labour improvements for the millions of workers who make global growth and prosperity possible, year after year.

 European investors in the international sugar chain also want to make the sector more socially sustainable and improve labour conditions.
 Therefore, they too support the inclusion of a living wage in the Bonsucro Standard.
 Together with CNV Internationaal they presented the roadmap "a living wage throughout the cane sugar supply chain' on 28 October 2021.